Deforming convex projective manifolds: Deforming Properly Convex Manifolds rel ends

 For example every finite volume complete hyperbolic manifold has controlled ends.
 If $C\cong \partial C\times[0,\infty)$ is a horocusp in a hyperbolic manifold $M$ then the horofunction $f(x)=d_M(x,\partial C)$ is an exhaustion function.
 A similar construction works on a {\em generalized cusp} (\ref{controlfn}).
 There are complete Riemannian manifolds with no exhaustion function.
 However:

-\begin{proposition} Every properly convex manifold has controlled ends. \end{proposition} \begin{proof} By (\ref{boundedcurvature}) every properly convex manifold admits a complete Riemannian metric that is bi-Lipschitz equivalent to the Hilbert metric and which has bounded sectional curvature.
-It is a result of Schoen and Yau \cite{SY} (see also \cite{TAM} and Proposition 26.49 in \cite{CHOW}) that a complete Riemannian manifold of bounded sectional curvature has a proper function with bounded gradient and Hessian. \end{proof}
+\begin{proposition} Every properly convex manifold has controlled ends. \end{proposition} \begin{proof} By (\ref{boundedcurvature}) every properly convex manifold admits a complete Riemannian metric that is biLipschitz equivalent to the Hilbert metric and which has bounded sectional curvature.
+It is a result of Schoen and Yau \cite{SY} (see also Tam \cite{TAM} and Proposition 26.49 in Chow {\em et al.} \cite{CHOW}) that a complete Riemannian manifold of bounded sectional curvature has a proper function with bounded gradient and Hessian. \end{proof}

 \begin{definition} A {\em localization function} on a Finsler manifold $M$ is a smooth function $\lambda:M\to[0,1]$ with compact support and $\| D\lambda\|,\| D^2\lambda\|\le 1$. \end{definition}